 You’re pregnant!
 Congratulations!
-Now you might be thinking about all the exciting things that are in your future and all the things that you need to do to prepare for your little one.
+You might be thinking about all the exciting things that are in your future.
+And all the things that you need to do to prepare for your little one.
 Having helped hundreds of couples during their pregnancy, birth, and post-pregnancy, I have some great tips on how to help you have a happier and healthier pregnancy.
 Here we go!

 1. Eat Right

 Having an unhealthy diet during pregnancy could also potentially cause more pregnancy and birth issues.
 Which none of us want.
-It can increase your chances of having gestational diabetes and having a bigger baby (which can cause them to have bigger heads/cephalopelvic disproportion, and this can cause them to not be able to be born vaginally if you’re wanting a vaginal birth).
+It can increase your chances of having gestational diabetes and having a bigger baby.
+This can cause them to have bigger heads/cephalopelvic disproportion, and not to be able to be born vaginally (if you want a vaginal birth).
 Not only that, but it also becomes a bit more challenging to lose the baby weight if you gained more weight than your doctor or midwife recommended.

 Exercising during your pregnancy is extremely beneficial.
 It helps with:

 And so much more.
 With all of the women that I have worked with during their pregnancies, I have personally seen that women that exercise more have fewer complaints about discomforts throughout their pregnancy compared to the women that do not work out.
-Not only that, but I have also noticed that my clients that workout can tolerate labor better and have faster births as well as faster recoveries.
+Not only that, but I have also noticed that my clients that workout can tolerate labor better and have faster births and recoveries.
 Now we all want that, don’t we?!

 3. Rest Your Body & Mind